varvet/serenade.js/README.md

 ## Important Note!

 This is an ongoing, alpha level project.
 Be prepared that the API might change and bugs might occur.

-Currently, versions of Internet Explorer below IE8 are not supported.
-In the future, IE7 will be supported.
-Support for IE6 is not planned.
+## Browser support

+Serenade.js should work in all modern browsers, including IE9.
+IE8 is supported with certain limitations, which are documented where applicable.
+IE7 and below are not supported.

 ## Download